giluis/hatch_result/README.md

 # Hatch Result
-A wrapper on a result that returns on Ok instead of Err when ? operator is used this allows to exit a function with an Ok result if a computation has succeeded, or handle the error inside the function if it has failed;
+A wrapper on a result that returns on Ok instead of Err when ? operator is used.
+This allows to exit a function with an Ok result if a computation has succeeded, or handle the error inside the function if it has failed

-Hatch comes from escape hatch, in the sense that the Ok result escapes early It's tough to come up with good names for things and I'll take suggestions, just open an issue!
+Hatch comes from escape hatch, in the sense that the Ok result escapes early
+It's tough to come up with good names for things and I'll take suggestions, just open an issue!

 The tests are located in lib.rs

 ## Examples
-    Difference between regular result and HatchResult
+### Difference between regular result and HatchResult
 ```rust
 fn regular_result() -> Result<u32, String> {
     let value = Ok(4)?;